-We believe our cash to be provided from operations will be sufficient to meet our working capital and operating requirements for at least the next 12 months, but we may experience unexpected reductions in sales due to changes in customer demand, customer purchasing practices, or other factors described in these Risk Factors.
+We believe our cash to be provided from operations will be sufficient to meet a portion of our working capital and operating requirements and may have to secure a commitment to fund the remaining gap, but we may experience unexpected reductions in sales due to changes in customer demand, customer purchasing practices, or other factors described in these Risk Factors.
 If we have an unexpected decline in sales, or we have other unexpected capital needs, we may need to raise additional funds.
 There is no guarantee that we will be able to secure such funding on acceptable terms, if at all.
 If we raise additional funds through the issuance of equity or convertible debt securities, the percentage ownership of our then current stockholders may be reduced.
 If we raise additional funds through the issuance of convertible debt securities, or through additional debt or similar instruments, such securities, debt, or similar instruments could have rights senior to those of our common stockholders and such instruments could contain provisions restricting our operations.
 If adequate funds are not available to satisfy either short-term or long-term capital requirements, we may be required to limit operations with adverse results.